 Katie manages KCB’s Arts Program out of a satellite studio located on Central Avenue in the West End.
 This includes painting the barricaded facades of vacant buildings, designing and executing community murals, and constructing eco-art installations.
 She is responsible for supporting the program’s grants, strategic planning, statistical analysis, coordinating volunteers, and using creativity as a tool for community revitalization.

 Britt manages KCB’s Greenspace Program.
 By coordinating primarily with hired contractors and community organizations, she oversees work on greenspace areas we maintain throughout the city in coordination with these groups.
-Britt also provides support for the Great American Cleanup Program.
+Britt also manages the Adopt-A-Spot program and assists with the Great American Cleanup

 Education Programs Manager